konraddj/Electric-Petrol-Network-Design/README.md

    - **Tasks:**
      - Implement PCI DSS compliance measures for secure payment processing.
      - Address risks related to hardware failures, cyber attacks, and natural disasters by applying security best practices and disaster recovery plans.
-     - Configure FortiGate firewalls to manage network security, including secure remote access and VPNs.
    - **Outcome:** A secure WAN infrastructure with minimized risk factors and robust protection.

 3. **Implementation and Testing**
    - **Tasks:**
-     - Deploy the WAN solution, configure FortiGate firewalls, set up IPsec VPNs, and implement OSPF routing.
+     - Deploy the WAN solution, including FortiGate firewalls, IPsec VPNs, and OSPF routing.
      - Perform performance and integration tests to ensure network reliability and security.
    - **Outcome:** A fully operational WAN network connecting all sites with secure and reliable connectivity.

 ## Conclusion

-This project delivers a detailed and robust network solution that incorporates FortiGate firewalls for enhanced security, ensuring secure, reliable, and cost-effective connectivity across multiple sites.
-Through thorough planning, design, and testing phases, the project meets the client’s requirements and adheres to industry standards for network performance and security.
+The project delivers a comprehensive network solution for Electric-Petrol, integrating FortiGate firewalls to enhance security and ensuring reliable, scalable connectivity across multiple sites.
+Through meticulous planning, design, and testing phases, the network meets the client’s performance and security requirements, adhering to industry standards.